Sreeranjini Kodampally: Life and education

+Career

 As well as her work as a Carnactic vocalist, Kodamapally has made her entry in to the field of film music with the song Madhava Maasamo from the movie Swapaanam by director Shaji N Karun, the music director is Sreevalsan J Menon.

 Kodamapally's audio album NIDRA- music for good sleep, released by Satyam audios has received wide appreciation.
 She has also performed many fusion concerts with western musicians and Jugalbandis with Hindustani musicians.

 She is an " A " grade artiste of All India Radio and Doordarshan.